I Get Enough Sleep, But I’m Still Exhausted — Here’s Why

 Little ones having trouble getting to bed?
 The Psychology Foundation of Canada writes here about sleeping strategies for young, active minds.

 As parents, we don't always have the time to do the research, but I'm glad I took some time to explore the many facets of rest, because now I have tools that work for me.
-And I don't feel like I've been run over by a truck every morning — at least not every day.
+And after applying what I've learned, and using these tools, I don't feel like I've been run over by a truck every morning — at least not every day.

 Add New Comment